or scroll for handy tips and a little nostalgia.

 - Sumo: seedless, sweet, large and easy to peel.

 - Imperial: few seeds, easy to peel and readily available.

 This recipe calls for 2 1/2 cups of chopped mandarin, which is roughly 4-5 mandarins.

 Here, I’ve used Imperial mandarins since they were readily available.

 First you’ll need to prepare your jam jar or jars.

 Sterilise jam jars by placing in the dishwasher on the hottest cycle and allowing to air dry.

-- Ladle hot jam into sterilised jars, put the lids on jars and allow to cool to room temperature.
+- Pour hot jam into a large sterilised jar.
+Seal with the lid and allow to cool to room temperature.

 - Refrigerate and enjoy for up to one month.